MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-adoption-roadmap-content-ownership-and-management.md

 ## Ownership and stewardship

 There are many roles related to data and data artifacts.
-Definitions can differ, This series of articles uses the following roles and definitions:
+Role definitions can differ, so this series of articles uses the following roles and definitions:

 | **Role** | **Description** |
 | --- | --- |